 All of our courses and modules are highly practical, offering you the chance to be part of an interactive writing community.
 As well as detailed feedback from your tutor on your assessed work, you have opportunities to give and receive constructive criticism to work in progress through online workshops and discussions with fellow students.
 You will be taught how to glean writing techniques from all that you read, and to increase the range of your reading and writing.

-We provide two 60 credit modules, A215 Creative Writing, which includes fiction, poetry, and life writing, and A363 Advanced Creative Writing, which continues development in fiction, poetry and life writing, and also teaches scriptwriting for radio, stage and screen.
-You might also be interested in A105 Voices, Texts and Material Culture (60 credits).
+At undergraduate level we provide two 60 credit modules: Creative writing, which includes fiction, poetry, and life writing, and Advanced creative writing, which continues development in fiction, poetry and life writing, and also teaches scriptwriting for radio, stage and screen.
+You might also be interested in Voices, texts and material culture (60 credits).
 This module is built around the broad concepts of voices, texts and material culture.
-Book 3, ‘Doing Things with Words’, focuses on language in a wide range of contexts.
+Book 3, ‘Doing things with words’, focuses on language in a wide range of contexts.

 The A215 workbook, Creative Writing: A Workbook with Readings has been co-published with Routledge.
 It is used by other universities and has attracted worldwide sales.

 ‘A creative writing book as good as this is a rare event.’ – David Morley, Director of the Writing Programme, Warwick University.

 ‘For anyone getting going as a writer and even for those who have already made a start, this is an invaluable guide, full of useful tips, mind-freeing exercises, and inspiring wisdom from established authors.’ – Blake Morrison, poet, novelist, memoirist, critic and Professor of Creative and Life Writing at Goldsmiths, University of London.

 ‘The quality, depth and insight of the workbook are outstanding in every way.’ -Maggie Butt, poet, Head of Media, Middlesex University and Chair of The National Association of Writers in Education.